yehia67/documentation/iota-basics/0.1/how-to-guides/create-an-address.md

     const Iota = require('@iota/core');
     ```

-5. Create an instance of the IOTA object and use the `provider` field to connect to an IRI node
+5. Create an instance of the IOTA object and use the `provider` field to connect to a node

     ```js
     const iota = Iota.composeAPI({